"

 • Patient position: Lateral recumbent, side of interest against IR

-• Pt.
-Instructions: Deep inspiration, hold it
+• Patient instructions: Deep inspiration, hold it

 Evaluation Criteria